manuu-r/trashmapr/prompts.md

 ## Prompt 3

 We have FastAPI backend using Cloud SQL as the database and a Cloud Storage bucket for media.
 A Flutter app consumes this backend for image uploads and Google Auth login.
 I also have a React app that fetches data from GET endpoints and displays all uploads on a map view.
 Now, I want to migrate both the backend and the React app to Cloud Run.. can you walk me through the process?

+## Prompt 4

+help me setup cloud cli on mac

+Error: Failure while executing; /usr/bin/env /opt/homebrew/share/google-cloud-sdk/bin/gcloud config virtualenv create --python-to-use /opt/homebrew/opt/python@3.13/libexec/bin/python3 exited with 1.
+Here's the output:
+WARNING: Python 3.9 will be deprecated on January 27th, 2026.
+Please use Python version 3.10 and up.
+To reinstall gcloud, run:
+$ gcloud components reinstall
+This will also prompt to install a compatible version of Python.
+If you have a compatible Python interpreter installed, you can use it by setting the CLOUDSDK_PYTHON environment variable to point to it.
+Creating virtualenv...
+ERROR: (gcloud.config.virtualenv.create) /opt/homebrew/opt/python@3.13/libexec/bin/python3: command not found

+## Prompt 5
+help me setup google container registry and cloudrun so that I can deploy my app?

+## Prompt 6
+I have a local .env file... how can I securely store it in the cloud?
+Which service should I use

+## Prompt 7
+can you help me set up a secret manager && grant cloud run access to secrets